Arizona Payroll Tax Registration

 2. Register for Personal Income Tax Withholdings

-Log into AZTaxes.gov to register for Personal Income Tax Withholdings.
+Log in to AZTaxes.gov to register for Personal Income Tax Withholdings.

-Arizona Unemployment Insurance Setup
+Arizona Unemployment Insurance Setup for LLC, LLP, Corporation

 Generally, employers are required to setup Unemployment Insurance tax if they paid $1,500 or more in wages during a calendar quarter or employed at least one worker for some part of a day in each of 20 different weeks in a calendar year.
 Employers may also be required to pay Unemployment Insurance tax if they are required to pay Federal Unemployment Tax because they employed individuals in any other state or for any other reason.
 Note: When registering a new business for Unemployment Insurance you can also register for Income Tax Withholding at the same time.